Skip to main content

 Conclusion

-Evaluating AI agents is essential for building reliable applications.
-In this tutorial, you learned how to:
+Evaluating agents is how you keep them reliable.
+In this tutorial you learned how to:

-1. Build a RAG based knowledge assistant with Spring AI and expose it as a REST API
+1. Build a RAG knowledge assistant with Spring AI and expose it as a REST API.

-4. Configure multiple evaluators for different quality dimensions
+4. Configure several evaluators for different quality dimensions.

-7. Create custom evaluators for domain specific needs
+7. Write custom evaluators for your own needs.

 Next Steps